 Bromelain has very low toxicity.

 The well-known pineapple fruit is actually a complex flower head that forms around the stem.
 Each of the eyes on the surface is the dried base of a small flower.
 The pineapple is the only cultivated fruit whose main stem runs completely through it.1, 2 The top crown of leaves contains a bud that, when mature, indicates that the fruit is ready for cutting.
-The crowns from the top of the fruit are usually used for propagation because pineapples contain no viable seeds; occasionally, slips from the base of the fruit or suckers are used if planting material is in short supply.3 The plant grows to a height of 1 m; the first crop is ready for harvesting approximately 18 months after planting.
+The crowns from the top of the fruit are usually used for propagation because pineapples lack viable seeds; occasionally, slips from the base of the fruit or suckers are used if planting material is in short supply.3 The plant grows to a height of 1 m; the first crop is ready for harvesting approximately 18 months after planting.
 Because the plant is xerophytic and uses water very efficiently, pineapple may be grown in areas of relatively low rainfall (50 to 200 cm).3

-The pineapple is native to South America and was brought to Europe by Spanish explorers.
-Planting began on a large scale in Hawaii early in the 19th century.
+Pineapple is native to South America and was brought to Europe by Spanish explorers.
+Planting began on a large scale in Hawaii in the early 19th century.
 Growth of the industry peaked in the 1950s, then declined slowly under the pressure of international competition.3 Today, the bulk of the world's pineapple crop comes from Thailand, the Philippines, and Brazil.
 Traditional uses include the brewing of pineapple wine, production of fiber, and medicinal use as an emmenagogue, abortifacient, antiamebic, and vermifuge.

-Pineapple is rich in citric and malic acids; citric acid concentrations in some cultivars exceed 8%.4 The fruit also contains moderate amounts of ascorbic acid; 2 slices of pineapple contain ascorbic acid 100 mg.5 A steroidal component of the leaves possesses estrogenic activity4 and a variety of aromatic compounds are found in the essential oil.
+Pineapple is rich in citric and malic acids; citric acid concentrations in some cultivars exceed 8%.4 The fruit also contains moderate amounts of ascorbic acid; 2 slices of pineapple contain 100 mg of ascorbic acid.5 A steroidal component of the leaves possesses estrogenic activity4 and a variety of aromatic compounds are found in the essential oil.
 The residue left after juice extraction contains large quantities of vitamin A and is used as a component of livestock feed.
-A crude aqueous extract of pineapple known as bromelain is obtained from the stems and immature fruits; stem and fruit bromelains are distinguishable from one another.6
+A crude aqueous extract of pineapple known as bromelain is obtained from the stems and immature fruits; stem and fruit bromelains are chemically distinguishable from one another.6

 Clinical trials have assessed the effectiveness of bromelain in commercial preparations of differing complexes of proteolytic enzymes and concentrations of bromelain.